Energy storage: History

-In the 20th century grid, electrical power was largely generated by burning fossil fuel.
+In the 20th century grid, electrical power was largely generated by burning fossil fuel: especially coal.
 When less power was required, less fuel was burned.
 Hydropower, a mechanical energy storage method, is the most widely adopted mechanical energy storage, and has been in use for centuries.
 Large hydropower dams have been energy storage sites for more than one hundred years.
 Concerns with air pollution, energy imports, and global warming have spawned the growth of renewable energy such as solar and wind power.
 Wind power is uncontrolled and may be generating at a time when no additional power is needed.
 Solar power varies with cloud cover and at best is only available during daylight hours, while demand often peaks after sunset (see duck curve).
 Interest in storing power from these intermittent sources grows as the renewable energy industry begins to generate a larger fraction of overall energy consumption.
 In 2023 BloombergNEF forecast total energy storage deployments to grow at a compound annual growth rate of 27 percent through 2030.

 Off grid electrical use was a niche market in the 20th century, but in the 21st century, it has expanded.
 Portable devices are in use all over the world.
 Solar panels are now common in the rural settings worldwide.
 Access to electricity is now a question of economics and financial viability, and not solely on technical aspects.
 Electric vehicles are gradually replacing combustion-engine vehicles.
 However, powering long-distance transportation without burning fuel remains in development.